retlehs/xircon-kano/README.md

 # XiRCON + kano.tcl Setup on Apple Silicon

-This guide shows you how to run the classic IRC client **XiRCON** with the **kano.tcl script** on modern Apple Silicon Macs using virtualization.
+This repository archives the complete XiRCON + kano.tcl IRC client setup and provides a guide for running it on modern Apple Silicon Macs using virtualization.

 ## About XiRCON & kano.tcl